 Confession: As I write this I’m simultaneously begging God to extract me up and out of the exhausting Romper Room of existence.

 There are also Victim Hotels, Chalets, Tents and All-Inclusive Resorts.
 I just picked the Victim Motel cause that best describes my behavioral budget.
 When I check in there I wallow in self-pity and sweatpants (they are huge and grey), ruminate about how useless and stupid I am, how nothing I have or do is ever good enough and seethe over the general injustice of life.
 I starve myself, fight urges to cut, argue with God, blame rich people, ignorance and my trauma history for everything and write dark poetry.
 I do it because sometimes I come to the end of my skill set, hope, energy, faith and literally don’t know what else to do.
 But then, I take a shower, see my therapist, pray, phone a friend, do some research, meditate a bunch, get actual sleep and eventually find some new way to climb up and over old problems.
-These days I’m usually cured in about three hours (or three days, weeks, months, years, lifetimes; give or take) so rather than paying for an extended stay at the super deluxe Victim Penthouse with a rooftop garden full of Weeping Willows, I try to make it a quick stop at the Sads Motel.
+These days I’m usually cured in about three hours (or three days, weeks, months, years, lifetimes; give or take) so rather than paying for an extended stay at the super deluxe Victim Penthouse with a rooftop garden full of Weeping Willows, I try and make it a quick stay.

 Yes, we hurt and we know exactly why.
 And it’s justified.
 And we’re offered hope that we can heal and get better.
 But where are the articles offering an explanation, understanding and hope for the other side?
 Why do gaslighters gaslight?
 Why do bullies bully?
 Why are assholes such miserable assholes?
 Why do some people become villainous, venomous, home wrecking, hate spewing, heinously infuriating, gigantosaurous genocidal jerks?
 And, is there anything we do about it?